Social & Emotional Well-Being Lab

 Current Graduate Students

-I am a fourth-year clinical psychology candidate in the Clinical Psychology PhD program.
-I’m originally from Central Massachusetts and completed my undergraduate education at Elon University in North Carolina.
-I graduated in 2014 with a B.A. in Psychology and concentration in Latin American studies.
-My post-bachelor’s experience included working as a residential counselor in a residential home for children and teenagers utilizing a DBT-based program.
+I am a fifth-year Clinical Psychology PhD candidate in the Clinical Psychology PhD program.
+I’m originally from Central Massachusetts and completed my undergraduate education at Elon University in North Carolina, where I graduated in 2014 with a B.A. in Psychology and concentration in Latin American studies.
+My post-bachelor’s experiences included working as a counselor in a residential group home for teenagers utilizing a DBT-based program.
 I was also a research coordinator in the Psychotic Disorders Research Program at UMass Medical School in Worcester, MA, where I was responsible for conducting daily study visits and research-related tasks for those participating in investigational medication trial and psychosocial intervention studies.
 In this role, I also conducted clinical eligibility screenings for the First Episode Psychosis Clinic (STEP).
 These experiences helped me realize my passion for working with individuals suffering from psychopathology and led me to pursue a career as a clinical psychologist.

 Complementing these clinical experiences, I enjoy teaching at the undergraduate level and look forward to broadening my educational training by teaching a class in General Psychology this fall through remote, online classes.
 In my spare time, I enjoy outdoor activities and eating good food with close friends and family!

-As a member of the Social and Emotional Well-Being Lab, I conduct research on the impacts of relational variables and group processes on social and emotional adjustment outcomes across the lifespan.
+In the Social and Emotional Well-Being Lab under the mentorship of Dr. Gary Fireman, I study the impacts of relational variables and group processes on social and emotional adjustment across the lifespan.
+My master’s thesis examined how early adolescent profiles of social cohesion and stress are associated with peer aggression and prosocial behavior.
 I enjoy studying these variables with a multi-systems perspective by utilizing a combination of variable and person-centered statistical analyses.
-My master’s thesis involved a person-centered approach to examining how social cohesion and perceived stress combine to impact each other, peer aggression, and prosocial behavior outcomes in early adolescents from a multi-systems perspective.
-Other investigations have focused on children’s experience of mixed emotions, social behavior patterns in youth, and the framing effect.
+Other investigations have focused on children’s experience of mixed emotions, social behavior patterns in youth, the framing effect, and college student responses to the COVID-19 pandemic on Twitter.
 For my dissertation, I am investigating how different communicated frames about bullying impact current bystander behavior particularly related to risk-taking in social settings, and how individual factors including moral disengagement may mediate the association between communicated frames and outcomes of interest.
 As the intervention will involve participants writing personal narratives about past bullying experiences, there will be both qualitative and quantitative data results collected.

 Sleep; Emotions; Framing Effect; Lifespan Development; Education; Holistic Health; Statistical Modeling